Discover 3 Gelatin Remedies to Alleviate Joint Pain

 What should you do?

-- Add the gelatin to the ice water and let it sit overnight.
+- First of all, add the gelatin to the ice water and let it sit overnight.

 - In the morning, pour in the warm water and heat with a double boiler.